-The new Mildred B. Poole Elementary School currently under construction at Ft Bragg is a 109,106 square foot structure designed to accommodate a population of approximately 625 Pre-Kindergarten through 5th grade students and 66 staff.
+Background Information: Mildred B. Poole Elementary School at Ft Bragg is a 109,106 square foot structure designed to accommodate a population of approximately 625 Pre-Kindergarten through 5th grade students and 66 staff.

 Open concept features such as a central commons area with performance stage and monumental staircase, dining area and gymnasium make up a major portion of the 1st floor.
 Other typical school featured areas including a music room, art room, Information Center, full service kitchen with dual serving lines, administration suite, central storage and Information Technology are also located on the first floor.